phatboyg/MassTransit/docus/content/3.documentation/5.configuration/2.persistence/azure-table.md

 });
 ```

 The container extension will register the saga repository in the container.
-For more details on container configuration, review the [container configuration](/usage/containers/) section of the documentation.

 To configure the saga repository with a specific key formatter, use the code shown below with _KeyFormatter_ configuration extension.